Hash Plant Strain

 Potential Positive Effects

 Like other strains in the indica family, Hash Plant fosters a heavy physical high.
-Recreational and medical patients alike benefit from Hash Plant's overwhelming, full-body sense of euphoria.
+Users alike benefit from Hash Plant's overwhelming, full-body sense of euphoria.

 Potential Negative Effects